codereport/kap/README.md

 The following document explains the differences between KAP and APL, which is useful for readers who already are familiar with APL: https://kapdemo.dhsdevelopments.com/kap-comparison.html

+There is also a document containing the reference documentation: https://kapdemo.dhsdevelopments.com/reference.html

 Anyone interested in learning more can ask questions on the Matrix channel.

 ## Contributions